Foreign documents

 - Embassy of an EU country

-Documents you have drawn up yourself
+Documents drawn up by another foreign body or by yourself

-- If you draw up this document in a language other than Dutch, French, German or English, you must add a translation.
-Follow the rules mentioned above.
+- Has the document been drawn up in a language other than Dutch, French, German or English?

 - So as to verify that you have signed this document yourself, you must add a colour copy of your national identity card or passport.
 The copy contains your personal details and your signature, so that we can identify you and compare your signature.

-You best have your signature on the document authenticated by the competent authority, but this is not mandatory.
+- You best have your signature on the document authenticated by the competent authority, but this is not mandatory.

 Do you have a question?